-B.S/2 Criteria for individual persons
+B.S/2 Criteria for individual person

-B.S/2.1 The shareholder controllers, chief executives, directors and key persons in control functions are holders of important positions in a designated insurance holding company which is able to control or influence the business and affairs of the supervised group.
+B.S/2.1 The shareholder controller, chief executive, director and key person in control functions are holders of important positions in a designated insurance holding company which is able to control or influence the business and affairs of the supervised group.
 They should possess competence and integrity.
-Competence is demonstrated generally through the level of an individual's professional and/or formal qualification and knowledge, skills and pertinent experience within the insurance and financial industries or other related businesses.
+Competence is demonstrated generally through the level of an individual's professional and/or formal qualification and knowledge, skills and pertinent experience within the insurance and financial industries or other related businesses, having regard to the person's previous and prospective roles.
 Competence also includes having the appropriate level of commitment to perform the role.
 Integrity is demonstrated generally through character, personal behaviour and business conduct.